Austin Riley Player Props: Braves vs. Orioles

 Austin Riley At The Plate

-- Riley is batting .256 with four doubles, six home runs and 17 walks.
+- Riley is hitting .256 with five doubles, six home runs and 17 walks.

-- Riley is batting .333 with one homer during his last games and is on a five-game hitting streak.
+- Riley is batting .333 with one homer during his last games and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.